TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 5/1 Corinthians 5.3.md

 ---

-For I verily, being absent in body but present in spirit, have already as though I were present judged him that hath so wrought this thing,
+For I most certainly, as being absent in body but present in spirit, have already, as though I were present, judged him who has done this thing.